 Parental engagement is vital.
 You’d have a tough time finding an educator who wasn’t aware of the benefits of parents taking an interest, and getting involved in their child’s education.

 Unfortunately, it’s really not that easy.
-Parents often don’t show any desire to take a more active role.
+Parents sometimes don’t show a desire to take a more active role.
 There are a number of reasons behind this, from a lack of confidence, to a negative perception of schools formed in their school days, and sometimes just not knowing how or why they should get more involved.

 Many of the barriers will take a long term strategy to get past, but here are ten ideas you can implement today that could improve your home-school communication and ultimately increase parental engagement.

 Try not to wait for parents to come to your classroom or office to see you, go to them.
 Stand by the gate for ten minutes at the end of the day.
 Welcome students (and parents) by the entrance to school in the morning.

 Putting yourself out there, and letting parents become familiar with who you are and what you do, will make you far more approachable.
 The number of potential communication methods available to use is growing daily, and some of them are fantastic, but nothing quite beats human engagement.

 Schools should be run like schools, not like doctor’s offices.

 There is very little that is enjoyable about a trip to the doctor, and the process of having to call, book an appointment, and wait until a time that is good for them (almost entirely regardless of how convenient it is for you), does not make those occasions any better.